ivanhuay/devblog-ai/devblog-ia-api/README.md

 - [ ] Standardize error output for better debugging
 - [ ] Enhance security measures
 - [ ] Optimize database queries for better performance
-- [ ] Add anthropic API integration option using env variables.
+- [ ] Use some param to generate with different serives and store all the results.

 ## Contributing